North Kingstown Transfer Station

 - Recyclable materials, e.g. metal cans, plastic containers less than 2-gal (liquid ounce), glass, corrugated cardboard (flattened), newspapers, mixed paper, rigid plastics, used motor oil, batteries, used books and clothing, acceptable E-waste, Christmas trees (seasonal) -at no charge to residents.

 CLICK BELOW TO VIEW A COPY OF THE TOWN'S:

 TRANSFER STATION OPERATING PLAN COMPOST OPERATIONS PLAN FACILITY RULES & REGULATIONS

 E-Waste Disposal Program Available

 The Town of North Kingstown provides an E-Waste collection program at the North Kingstown Transfer Station for the disposal of unwanted televisions and computer/electronic equipment.
-This program is available to ALL Rhode Island residents.

 Residents disposing of televisions and computer monitors are asked to stop at the Scale House for instructions on how to dispose of these items.
 Residents disposing of all other acceptable items are asked to drop them off with transfer station personnel at the scale house.
 Only those items listed will be accepted.
 See below for a complete list.

 Used Books for Charity Collection Available at the Transfer Station

 The Town of North Kingstown is partnering with Reading Tree, Books for Charity for a book for charity collection program.
 A container is available at the Transfer Station for residents to dispose of all hard cover and paperback books.
 All types of books, except encyclopedias and year books, books on tape and DVD are acceptable.
 Reading Tree is a non-profit organization that collects books from families who no longer want them, and delivers them to children, families, schools and libraries that desperately need them.
 To date, Reading Tree has delivered over 1.7 million donated books to schools, libraries and children!